unswexplains/unswexplains.github.io/bf2875532a80/content.md

 let sexes = ["M", "F"];
 </script>

 There are four variables in this data set.
-That means there are six pairs of variables:
+So, there are six *pairs* of variables:

 - Age and sex
 - Age and mark